Samuel May Williams House: Preservation

 In the 1950s, the "Free State of Galveston" collapsed as law enforcement worked to eradicate corruption and illegal activity.
 As the city's gambling, prostitution, and illegal drinking establishments were closed, city leaders began to look for other means to attract tourists.
 This prompted an increased interest in historic structures.
-The Galveston Historic Foundation (GHF) was established in this decade, primarily to save the Williams house.
+The Galveston Historical Foundation (GHF) was established in this decade, primarily to save the Williams house.

 To assist in preserving the house, the GHF received a grant from the Moody Foundation.
 The foundation had been established by Galveston resident William Lewis Moody Jr. to support educational, scientific, religious, and health institutions in Texas.
 Its chairman, Mary Moody Northen, who was a member of the Texas Historical Commission advisory board, emphasized historic preservation.
 The GHF restored the house, and in 1959 it opened to the public.
 The site was added to the National Register of Historic Places in 1971.

 After finishing the restoration, the GHF worked to restore other historical buildings in Galveston.
 The GHF absorbed the Galveston Historical Society shortly after, becoming one of the largest locally based groups focused on historic preservation in the United States.
 Author Susan Wiley Hardwick wrote that "The initial work of the GHF, preservation of the Williams home, set the stage for the preservation and redevelopment of the Strand commercial district, located one block from the harbor."